 Cross stitch has many, many benefits; some of which you may not expect (for example, helping you quit smoking).
 For me, the main benefit is that it's just something for me.
 It brings out a passion in me and helps relax me at the end of the day.
 But enough about me, let's see how it can help you.

 You can lose hours in a good cross stitch project which can be quite helpful (unless you have the school run to remember!)

-When you cross stitch you go into a meditative state.
+When you cross stitch you go into a kind of meditative state.
 The only things you are focused on are counting and stitching which is extremely soothing for the mind which reduces your stress levels but also keeps your brain active!

 If you are trying to diet or just cut out those late night snacks, settling down with your hoop can take your mind completely off food for a good few hours.